 1Password Review 2024: A Powerful Lockbox for Your Data

-1Password isn’t the only password manager on the market, but its strong security, unique features, and variety of pricing options make it a top contender.
+1Password isn’t the only password manager on the market, but its strong security, unique features, and ease of use during our testing make it a top contender.

 Editorial Rating